Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 The node rotates considering this point.
 If you have multiple nodes selected, this icon will add a temporary pivot to be used commonly by all selected nodes.
 Pressing `Shift` and clicking this button will create the pivot at the center of selected nodes.
-If any of the snap options are enabled, the pivot will also snap to them it when dragged.
+If any of the snap options are enabled, the pivot will also snap to them when dragged.

 - **Pan Mode** (`G`): Allows you to navigate in the viewport without accidentally selecting any nodes.
 In other modes, you can also hold `Space` and drag with the left mouse button to do the same.